Bevan Spencer von Einem: Murder of Richard Kelvin

-Despite a wide-ranging search by police, extensive media coverage that included a full page missing person poster in The Advertiser on 28 June (that unfortunately had contained a false lead given by the public to police), a $5,000 reward offered by the State Government two days after his disappearance (quickly raised to $15,000 a week later) and numerous tips and possible sightings provided by the public in the weeks after, Kelvin's whereabouts were unknown until his clothed body was found seven weeks later by a geologist searching for moss rocks with his family on 24 July 1983 alongside a dirt airstrip near One Tree Hill in the Adelaide Hills area (to the north-east of the city and close to where relatives of von Einem lived).
+Police made a wide-ranging search, and the case earned extensive media coverage that included a full page missing person poster in The Advertiser on 28 June (that unfortunately had contained a false lead given by the public to police).
+There was a $5,000 reward offered by the State Government two days after his disappearance (quickly raised to $15,000 a week later), which led to numerous tips and possible sightings provided by the public in the weeks after.
+Nonetheless, Kelvin's whereabouts were unknown until his clothed body was found seven weeks later on 24 July 1983, by a geologist searching for moss rocks with his family, alongside a dirt airstrip near One Tree Hill in the Adelaide Hills area (to the north-east of the city and close to where relatives of von Einem lived).
 Little effort was put into concealing Kelvin's body; he was found wearing the same Channel 9 shirt, blue jeans and white Adidas sneakers which he wore on the day of his abduction, together with the dog collar fitted around his neck.
 His body had been washed prior to being re-dressed and was found placed in the fetal position, with his legs bent towards his chest and his head forwards and his arms wrapped around his legs.
 This made police suspect that Kelvin had been dumped by a single person, most likely after nightfall in order to avoid detection.